 Salmonella bacteria has been identified in amniotic fluid and documented cases of an infected newborn have been reported.
 Consequences of infection during pregnancy can cause pregnancy loss, preterm labor, and stillbirth.
 However, early diagnosis and treatment is associated with a good pregnancy outcome (read Salmonella).

-Toxoplasmosis: Congenital toxoplasmosis is a serious parasitic infection during pregnancy that causes miscarriage, as well as neurologic or ocular (eye) disease, and heart and brain anomalies in the fetus (pregnant women tend to be asymptomatic).
+Toxoplasmosis: Congenital toxoplasmosis is a serious parasitic infection during pregnancy that can (but not always) cause miscarriage, as well as neurologic or ocular (eye) disease, and heart and brain anomalies in the fetus (pregnant women tend to be asymptomatic).

 To prevent infection, pregnant women are asked to avoid cat litter boxes as cats can excrete T. gondii eggs that can then infect humans; women are also advised to avoid food, water, and soil that may have been in contact with cat feces.
 Note: Pet cats that are kept indoors and only provided with cooked, preserved, or dry food are less likely to cause infection (but infection is still possible).

-The best method of prevention is for women to avoid changing cat litter, but if they need to, they should use gloves and wash their hands afterward.
+If pregnant women to change cat litter, they should use gloves and wash their hands afterward.

 Toxoplasmosis can also occur through consumption of contaminated fruits and vegetables and improperly cooked meat (read Food Safety).